Esubaalew/esubaalew.github.io/docs/blog/eval-in-funcscript.md

 ## What is eval?

 Even though FuncScript code is typically written inside `{}`, it doesn't mean we can't do anything outside braces.
-If we have a REPL-type environment like Python, Node, or Lua, we can execute simple code without worrying about wrapping everything in a file structure.
-It's similar to using [run](https://run.esubalew.dev/)<sup>4</sup> to do `4 + 5` in C or C++ without the main function.
+If we have a REPL<sup>4</sup>-type environment like Python, Node, or Lua, we can execute simple code without worrying about wrapping everything in a file structure.
+It's similar to using [run](https://run.esubalew.dev/)<sup>5</sup> to do `4 + 5` in C or C++ without the main function.

 So the following is also legal in FuncScript: